openenergymonitor/emonHP/README.md

 # emonHP - Heat Pump Monitoring

+**As of Aug 2026 emonHP V2 hardware is not yet releasd**

 ## Introduction

-_emonHP_ is a system for monitoring heat pump operation.
+_emonHP V2_ is a system for monitoring heat pump operation.
 It is designed to work with [OpenEnergyMonitor](https://openenergymonitor.org), but can be used as a standalone system.

 The system provides the following interfaces: